jsong336/emotion-bert/README.md

   ! unzip $dataset_name -d $dirname
   return

-download_from_kaggle('shivamb/go-emotions-google-emotions-dataset')
-download_from_kaggle('ishivinal/contractions')
-download_from_kaggle('bittlingmayer/spelling')
+input_dir = repos_dir + '/inputs'
+download_from_kaggle('shivamb/go-emotions-google-emotions-dataset', input_dir)
+download_from_kaggle('ishivinal/contractions', input_dir)
+download_from_kaggle('bittlingmayer/spelling', input_dir)
 ```

-Once you have all csv files,

-1. Go to `notebooks/` folder which contains all of our source code & notebooks
-2. Run `main_prepare_dataset.ipynb`
+Go to your Google Drive and make sure you have the repository cloned and datasets downloaded

-3. Check if you have train and test csv datasets in `outputs/` folder.
+3. Go to `notebooks/` and run `main_prepare_dataset.ipynb` and you should have train & test datasets splitted in the `inputs/`

-4. Then you could run `main_bert_gru.ipynb` and `main_bert_gru.ipynb` to train the models.
+4. Run `main_bert_gru.ipynb` and `main_bert_dense.ipynb` notebooks to train the models.
+(Careful, these notebooks create a checkpoint on your Google Drive and easily take up a lot of Google Drive space)

-5. Once models are trained, you could use `view_model_analysis.ipynb` to compare the models.
+5. Run `view_model_analysis.ipynb` to compare the models.

 Because all of our codes were developed in google colab and archives were stored in google drive, any `view_*` or `main_*` codes contains following block